Published by admin on 15 Jul 2025

 XPeng's new VLM (Vision Language Model) model is the vehicle's "AI Brain" that understands the world through visual and linguistic information, similar to human cognitive functions.
 This feature is now present in Xpeng's newest G7 SUV and allows for real-time, human-like decision-making in complex driving scenarios, including obstacle avoidance and emergency response.

-XPeng's VLA-OL (Visual Language Action - Online Reinforcement Learning) model is the industry's first intelligent driving "AI Brain + Cerebellum" which enables Xpeng's latest cars like the G7 and upcoming Next P7 to process visual and language inputs and generate corresponding actions, particularly for autonomous driving.
+XPeng's VLA-OL (Visual Language Action - Online Reinforcement Learning) model is the industry's first intelligent driving "AI Brain + Cerebellum" which enables Xpeng's latest cars like the G7 and P7 Next to process visual and language inputs and generate corresponding actions, particularly for autonomous driving.
 Its upper limit capability is 10x than the industry's MAX models, and will be released in September 2025, potentially being a game-changer event in the industry.

 Xpeng has also built a rich well of talent.
 Li Liyun (VP of Xpeng AD and successor of Wu Xinzhou) and Juanma Lopez (VP Design and former Ferrari, Lamborghini, Audi design lead) are just some of the talented management personnel which together are spearheading Xpeng’s drive to greater design, operational, and technological heights.

-L-R: G7 SUV (Launched on 3 Jul 2025) & P7 Next Muscle Sedan (Expected Launch: Aug 2025) <Xpeng>
+L-R: G7 SUV (Launched on 3 Jul 2025) & P7 Next Muscle Sedan (Official Launch: Aug 2025) <Xpeng>

 WEAKNESSES